Auxority/SimpleMouse/README.md

 # SimpleMouse
-A module that attempts to make interacting with the UserInputService simpler.
+A Roblox luau module that attempts to make interacting with the UserInputService simpler.